 Visualizations help you display your data in the format you want.
-When you add metrics and attributes to your query, Explore automatically displays your query in the most suitable format.
-However, you can change the chart type your query uses, along with many of the chart's display options.
+When you add metrics and attributes to your report, Explore automatically displays your report in the most suitable format.
+However, you can change the chart type your report uses, along with many of the chart's display options.

 This article contains the following topics: